-This page provides answers to common questions that are relevant to most morcellator lawsuit claims.
-After reading this page, you may still have questions related to filing a lawsuit.
-For a free morcellator cancer case review, simply complete our online contact form (located at the right side of your screen) and one of our attorneys handling morcellator lawsuits will be happy to respond to discuss your situation in detail.
-This page contains general information that is applicable to most morcellator claims for cancer.
+This page provides answers to common questions that are relevant to most Missouri morcellator lawsuit claims.
+After reading this page, you may still have questions related to filing a lawsuit in Missouri.
+For a free Missouri morcellator cancer case review, simply complete our online contact form (located at the right side of your screen) and one of our attorneys handling morcellator lawsuits in Missouri will be happy to respond to discuss your situation in detail.
+This page contains general information that is applicable to most Missouri morcellator claims for cancer.

 What are the danger of morcellator surgery?